seanpmaxwell/Typescript-Best-Practices/README.md

 Controller → Service → Repository or infrastructure adapter → Persistence
 ```

-**Use auxiliary services to split up larger workflows.**

-Name them `...Service.aux.ts`.

-Auxiliary services may contain business logic and access repositories or infrastructure, but controllers should not call them directly.

-For example:

-- `UserService.ts` is the controller-facing service.
-- `UserAssetService.aux.ts` handles avatar work that involves database records and binary storage.

-**Use non-I/O auxiliary services for business logic that does not access external systems.**

-I call these *static auxiliary services* and name them `...Service.saux.ts`, or use a clear descriptive name ending in `.saux.ts`.

-These files are useful when calculations, transformations, or other non-I/O business rules become large enough to extract.

-Keep application-specific business logic out of generic `utils/` folders.
-Utilities should remain broadly reusable; business rules should stay with their domain.

 #### Layer-based architecture

 For a small application or a solo project, grouping by layer provides a straightforward map: